PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/AgendaSection/items/variables/items.md

 The parent object representing the agenda section.
 It contains information about the agenda section, including the IDs of the agenda items associated with it.

+## Returns

+A promise that resolves to the agenda item documents found in the database.
+These documents represent the agenda items associated with the agenda section.

 ## See

  - AgendaItemModel - The AgendaItem model used to interact with the agenda items collection in the database.